-UMass Library Open Education Initiative
+UMass Libraries Open Education Initiative

-- Encourage the development of alternatives to high-cost textbooks by supporting the adoption, adaptation, or creation of Open Educational Resources (OER) .
+- Encourage the development of alternatives to high-cost textbooks by supporting the adoption, adaptation, or creation of OER.

 - Provide support to faculty to implement these approaches.